a740g/raylib-64/README.md

 What QB64 statements and functions should I avoid while using raylib?

+- Why have you changed a lot of raylib functions like `LoadTexture`, `GetMousePosition`, `GetMonitorPosition` etc. to QB64 `SUB`s?
+Should't these be `FUNCTIONS`s?

+Unfortunately, QB64 does not support returning UDTs from `FUNCTION`s and many raylib functions return UTDs.
+So, to work around this limitation, I changed many raylib funtions to `SUB`s that would otherwise be a `FUNCTION`.
+The return value is returned to the caller via a SUB parameter.
+This is usually the last parameter and has the name `retVal`.

 - Any statement or functions that require the QB64 graphics OpenGL window (including all input stuff) should be avoided.
 Use the raylib alternatives for those.

 Does all of raylib work with QB64?